-We have invited you to take part because your child has had surgery for a brain tumour.
-Your experiences are really important.
-We want to know what was important to you and your child after their operation, and what impact it has had on your child and family's life.
+We have invited your child to take part because they have had surgery for a brain tumour.
+Their experiences are really important.
+We want to know what was important to your child after their operation, and what impact it has had on their life.

-We would like to interview you about you and your child's experiences after surgery.
-By doing this we can make sure that your views are included when deciding what outcomes are most important.
-The most important outcomes are the ones that future research will always report.
+We would like to interview your child about your child's experiences after surgery.
+By doing this we can make sure that their views are included when deciding what unwanted outcomes are most important.
+The most important unwanted outcomes are the ones that future research will always report.